 This might work for rats but mice are extremely good at getting into small spaces.
 With their super flexible skeletons, a mouse can squeeze through a 6mm gap – that’s about the size of a pencil.
 You can, however, get a special mouse-proof mesh.

-If you don’t want to go down the mesh road, an alternative would be to source an enclosed compost bin made out of gnaw-proof materials, such as the Hot Bin or a compost tumbler.
+If you don’t want to go down the mesh road, an alternative would be to source an enclosed compost bin made out of gnaw-proof materials, such as a compost tumbler.

 2. Hose them out